Suru1304/SWIM-TRANSFORMER-BASED-UNDERWATER-IMAGE-ENHANCEMENT/README.md

 ### 2. Configure the _configs/\*.yaml_:
-If you want to train with the default setting, _\*\_DIR_ of _TRAINING_ and _TEST_ is the main option you need to edit "*Enh_opt.yaml" for Underwater Sensing Scene Image Enhancement.
+If you want to train with the default setting, _\*\_DIR_ of _TRAINING_ and _TEST_ is the main option you need to edit "*Enh_opt.yaml" for Underwater Image Enhancement.